 Common Mistakes to Avoid

-The front raise has a short learning curve, but these four mistakes turn a solid anterior deltoid builder into a lower back exercise (or a ticket to shoulder pain).
+The front raise has a short learning curve, but four mistakes turn a solid anterior deltoid builder into a lower-back exercise (or a ticket to shoulder pain).

 Get this exercise in a personalized workout